kap14275819/Weekly-Tasks/README.md

 # Weekly-Tasks

-## Greatest Common Divisor and Least Common Multiple
+## Greatest Common Divisor and Least Common Multiple:
 #### In maths the Greatest Common Divisor (GCD) is the largest positive integer that divides into two or more intergers which are not all 0.
 #### In maths the Least Common Multiple (LCM) is The least common multiple to appear in a list of multiplications of two or more intergers which are not all 0.